 The processor utilizes the user mode and the user programming model when it is in normal processing.
 During exception processing, the processor changes from user to supervisor mode.
 Exception processing saves the current value of the SR on the active supervisor stack and then sets the S-bit, forcing the processor into the supervisor mode.
-To return to the user mode, a system routine must execute one of the following instructions: MOVE to SR, ANDI to SR, EORI to SR, ORI to SR, or RTE, which execute in the supervisor mode, modifying the S-bit of the SR. After these instructions execute, the instruction pipeline is flushed and is refilled from the appropriate address space.
+To return to the user mode, a system routine must execute one of the following instructions: MOVE to SR, ANDI to SR, EORI to SR, ORI to SR, or RTE, which execute in the supervisor mode.